 Once you have selected your topic, narrow your research by identifying:

 - how current your information needs to be,

 - if there are geographic restrictions on your research (is it localized to one country or region?),

 - what types of resources you need for your assignment (articles, monographs, websites, etc.),

 - and by applying the principles of the C.R.A.A.P. test.

 Ideas on Current Events & Controversial Topics

-CQ Researcher Explores "hot" issues in the news with in-depth, objective, balanced reports.
+CQ Researcher This link opens in a new window Explores "hot" issues in the news with in-depth, objective, balanced reports.
 Topics range from social and teen issues to environment, health, education and science and technology.
 Every 12,000-word report is written by an experienced journalist and features comments from experts, lawmakers, and citizens on all sides of every issue.
 Reports also include charts, graphs, sidebar articles, pro-con feature, chronology, lengthy bibliographies, and a list of contacts.

-Opposing Viewpoints in Context (OVIC) Library of current event topics, including the facts as well as the arguments of each topic's proponents and detractors.
+Opposing Viewpoints in Context (OVIC) This link opens in a new window Library of current event topics, including the facts as well as the arguments of each topic's proponents and detractors.
 Viewpoint articles allow students to explore each topic's many facets.
 Also features statistics and government data placed in context.